pi2schema/pi2schema/schema-providers-protobuf/README.md

  The subject identification is made by adding to the protobuf field the annotation  **[(pi2schema.subject_identifier ) = true]**

-> :waring: Currently the subject identifier is saved as plain.
+> :warning: Currently the subject identifier is saved as plain.
 This work fine with uuid or auto incremental data
 >, however should be reviewed case the identifier itself is a personal data, for instance the email.
 It should be
 > straight forward to improve this part.
 Please create an issue if this is important for you use case.